 - ½ cup whole milk (125ml)

 - 1 cup fresh blueberries (notes)

-- In a large bowl sift together the flour, baking powder and salt.
-Add the sugar and mix it well.
+- In a large bowl whisk together the flour, baking powder, both sugars and salt. until well combined.

 - In a separate bowl whisk together the eggs, milk, vegetable oil, zest and juice.